wordswords/dotfiles/README.md

 ## Tmux

-Tmux is installed by the environment.

 1. Config file is at `~/.tmux.conf`
-2. For quick help, `cht tmux`
-3. For a great tutorial (https://pragmaticpineapple.com/gentle-guide-to-get-started-with-tmux/)[https://pragmaticpineapple.com/gentle-guide-to-get-started-with-tmux/]
+2. For a great tutorial (https://pragmaticpineapple.com/gentle-guide-to-get-started-with-tmux/)[https://pragmaticpineapple.com/gentle-guide-to-get-started-with-tmux/]
+3. For a vertical split `<CTRL>-B SHIFT |`
+4. For a horizontal split `<CTRL>-B SHIFT -`
+5. For all other keybindings,`cht tmux`

 ## Git stuff I keep forgetting